Couple claims Native American tribe kidnapped newborn from hospital

-KENDALL, Fla. --The parents of a newborn claim that she was taken from the hospital by an Native American tribe in southern Florida.
+KENDALL, Fla. --The parents of a newborn claim that she was taken from the hospital by a Native American tribe in southern Florida.

 On Sunday, officials say the Miccosukee tribe police used a tribal court order to kidnap the baby from her parents Rebecca Sanders and Justin Johnson.